The curse of isotropy: from principal components to principal subspaces: Model selection

 \end{proposition} \begin{proof} The sampling error interval overlap condition writes as

-\end{proof} This threshold is reported in Fig.~\ref{appfig:releigengap_curves}, under the name NRT-1 (for 1 sigma sampling errors).
+\end{proof} This threshold is reported in Fig~\ref{fig:releigengap_curves}, under the name NRT-1 (for 1 sigma sampling errors).
 We also report North's rule-of-thumb for 2 sigma sampling errors (NRT-2), yielding a relative eigengap threshold of $\frac{4 \sqrt{\frac2n}}{1 + 2\sqrt{\frac2n}}$.
 We see that the relative eigengap NRT-1 is much smaller than ours (e.g. $8.6\%$ instead of $21\%$ for $1000$ samples).
 Therefore, although warning scientists about close sample eigenvalues in principal component analysis, North's rule-of-thumb largely overlooks the curse of isotropy compared to our method.
-To see the practical effect of this lower threshold, we test this condition on the same real datasets as in Fig.~\ref{fig:releigengap_UCI}.
-The results are in Fig.~\ref{appfig:releigengaps_real}.
+To see the practical effect of this lower threshold, we test this condition on the same real datasets as in Fig~\ref{fig:releigengap_UCI}.
+The results are in Fig~\ref{appfig:releigengaps_real}.

 We can see that the curse of isotropy remains a nonnegligible phenomenon with North's rule, even though it is less marked than with the BIC.
 We think that North's rule (as implemented in practice) underestimates the phenomenon, notably because it uses 1 sigma uncertainties and since it is based on sample eigenvalues instead of true eigenvalues in the implementations.
 We recall that 1 sigma uncertainties (NRT-1) correspond to $68\%$ error bars while 2 sigma uncertainties (NRT-2) correspond to $95\%$ error bars and yield a relative eigengap threshold of $16\%$, which is much closer to our results with the BIC.
 An interesting perspective would be to consider our guideline instead of the less-impactful North's rule in seminal climate science papers which made some conclusions out of possibly degenerate principal components.